afsalthaj/fp-generator/datagen_why.md

 -----

 ## We bumped into following problems essentially!
 * Concurrently **processing** account transaction of two individuals was ok, but it will get bloated once we have a dozen individuals.
+Essentially, we lost control over the granular behavior of data.
 * Incorporating **delays** to control the generation per instance affected concurrency.
-* Handling **batching** along with handling `state + concurrency + delays` will lead to more mechanical code with potential low level concurrency primitives.
+* Handling **batching** along with handling `state` + `concurrency` + `delays` will lead to a set of mechanical code with potential low level concurrency primitives,
 * This along with solving back pressure  leads to more and more mechanical code.
+* Assuming we solved everything, we still need that to be written somewhere to re-use!

 -----